Tractable Uncertainty for Structure Learning: Introduction

 A natural question, therefore, is whether it is possible to more compactly represent distributions over orders (and thus DAGs) while retaining the ability to perform useful inference queries tractably (in the size of the representation).
-We answer in the affirmative, by proposing a new representation, OrderSPNs, for distributions over orders and graphs.
+We answer in the affirmative, by proposing a novel representation, OrderSPNs, for distributions over orders and graphs.
 Under the assumption of order-modularity, we show that OrderSPNs form a natural and flexible approximation to the target distribution.
-The key component is the encoding of hierarchical conditional independencies into the form of a sum-product network (SPN) \citep{Poon11Spn}, a well-known type of probabilistic circuit that enables tractable inference.
-We further show how to learn OrderSPNs efficiently from data, with experimental results not only demonstrating improved performance compared to competing methods on standard metrics, but also uniquely the ability to effectively answer complex queries.
+The key component is the encoding of hierarchical conditional independencies into the form of a sum-product network (SPN) \citep{Poon11Spn}, a well-known type of tractable probabilistic circuit.
+Based on this, we develop an approximate Bayesian structure learning framework, \trust{}, for efficiently querying OrderSPNs and learning them from data.
+Empirical results corroborate the increased representational capacity and coverage of \trust{}, while also demonstrating improved performance compared to competing methods on standard metrics.
 Our contributions are as follows: \begin{itemize} \item We introduce a novel representation, OrderSPNs, for Bayesian structure learning based on sum-product networks.
 In particular, we exploit exact hierarchical conditional independencies present in order-modular distributions.
-This allows OrderSPNs to express distributions over a (potentially) exponentially larger set of orders relative to their size. \item We show that our representation allows for tractable and exact computation of a range of useful inference queries in the context of structure learning, including marginal and conditional probabilities, maximal probability graph completions, and pairwise causal effects.
-In particular, all queries require linear time in the size of the circuit. \item We demonstrate how our method, \trust{}, can be used to approximately learn a posterior over causal structures.
+This allows OrderSPNs to express distributions over a potentially exponentially larger set of orders relative to their size. \item We show that OrderSPNs satisfy desirable properties that enable tractable and exact inference.
+In particular, we present methods for computation of a range of useful inference queries in the context of structure learning, including marginal and conditional edge probabilities, graph sampling, maximal probability graph completions, and pairwise causal effects.
+We further provide complexity results for these queries; notably, all take at most linear time in the size of the circuit. \item We demonstrate how our method, \trust{}, can be used to approximately learn a posterior over DAG structures given observational data.
 In particular, we utilize a two-step procedure, in which we (i) propose a structure for the SPN using a seed sampler; and (ii) optimize the parameters of the SPN in a variational inference scheme.
 Crucially, the tractable properties of the circuit enable the ELBO and its gradients to be computed \textit{exactly} without sampling. \end{itemize}